GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most programming languages contain good parts and bad parts.
-I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Douglas Crockford*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts